Skip to content

 sql

-organization_id BIGINT NOT NULL REFERENCES organizations(id) ON DELETE CASCADE
+organization_id UUID NOT NULL REFERENCES organizations(id) ON DELETE CASCADE

 If an organization is deleted, all related data is automatically deleted.